toyaokeke/MechCombatGame/README.md

 ### Helicopter Attack

 For the helicopter attack, your robo dude will rapidly spin its wrist while holding its hammer.
-This attack damages all enemies directly in front of the robo dude.
+This attack damages all enemies in front of the robo dude.

 ![Helicopter Attack Reference](docs/gif/Abilities/HelicopterAttackReference.gif)